PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/intelligence_post.md

 Configures the Intelligence Stream.

+For more information, see [Intelligence Stream](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/technology_overviews/intel_stream)

+### cURL Request

-The following example curl command uses basic auth to configure settings of your Intelligence Stream.
+Refer to the following example cURL command that uses basic auth to configure settings of your Intelligence Stream.

 ```bash
 $ curl -k \